-- The thermostat calls for heat by the home owner (you) turning the thermostat up.
+- The thermostat calls for heat by the homeowner (you) turning the thermostat up.

 - The thermostat provides 24 volts to the W terminal on the control board.
 When you check with a voltmeter you should have 24 volts AC (alternating current) between W and C (com) on the control board.
+Please click here if you would like to see the many different name-brand control boards that we sell.

 - The control board sends 110-125 volts AC to the draft inducer to start the draft inducer.
+Please click here if you would like to see the different name-brand furnace draft inducers that we sell.

 - If the vent and combustion chamber are open then the pressure switch closes the connection between the two wires that go into the pressure switch.
 If the furnace pressure switch, limit and rollout switches are all closed (allowing current to run through them) then the control board starts the furnace ignition sequence.